J.D. Davis Player Props: Giants vs. Mets

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 18 hits, batting .333 this season with six extra-base hits.
+- Davis has 19 hits, which is tops among San Francisco hitters this season, while batting .328 with six extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 15th in batting average, 58th in on-base percentage, and 14th in slugging.
+- Among qualifying batters, he ranks 18th in batting average, while his on-base percentage ranks 69th and he is 22nd in slugging.

-- Davis has picked up an RBI in five games this season (31.3%), with two or more RBI in three of those contests (18.8%).
+- In 29.4% of his games this year, Davis has driven in at least one run.
+In three of those games (17.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- In six of 16 games this season, he has scored, including multiple runs once.
+- In six of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.